Geoffrey R. Pyatt

-Geoffrey Ross Pyatt (born November 16, 1963) is a United States diplomat serving as Assistant Secretary of State for Energy Resources.
+Geoffrey Ross Pyatt (born November 16, 1963) is a United States diplomat who served as Assistant Secretary of State for Energy Resources from 2022 to 2025.
 He was previously United States Ambassador to Greece and Ukraine.
 Pyatt's career in the U.S. State Department has led to posts in Asia, Europe, and Central America.

 Early life and education

-Pyatt was born in La Jolla, a suburb of San Diego, California, the son of Kedar “Bud” Pyatt, and Mary Mackenzie.
+Pyatt was born in La Jolla, a suburb of San Diego, California, the son of Bud Pyatt and Mary MacKenzie.
+His father was a mathematician and his mother was a mezzo-soprano singer.
 He received a bachelor's degree in political studies in 1985 at the University of California, Irvine, and a master's degree in international relations at Yale University in 1987.

 Career

 Pyatt started his diplomatic career in Honduras from 1990 until 1992 as vice-consul and economic officer in Tegucigalpa.
 He was deputy chief of diplomatic mission in India in 2006 and 2007.
-After that he worked as deputy chief of U.S. mission to International Atomic Energy Agency and other international organizations in Vienna.
+After that, he worked as deputy chief of U.S. mission to International Atomic Energy Agency and other international organizations in Vienna.
 Pyatt served as Principal Deputy Assistant Secretary of the Bureau of South and Central Asian Affairs from May 2010 until July 2013.

-Pyatt took the Oath of Office of United States Ambassador to Ukraine on July 30, 2013 in the Harry S Truman Building of the US State Department in Washington, D.C.
+Pyatt took the Oath of Office of United States Ambassador to Ukraine on July 30, 2013 in the Harry S Truman Building of the United States Department of State in Washington, D.C.
 Ukrainian President Viktor Yanukovych accepted Pyatt's credentials on August 15, 2013.
 After his appointment, Pyatt started actively studying the Ukrainian language.
-On October 15, 2013 Pyatt attended an international conference on fighting anti-Semitism in Kyiv, but could not address the audience at the event due to the United States federal government shutdown of 2013.
+On October 15, 2013, Pyatt attended an international conference on fighting anti-Semitism in Kyiv, but could not address the audience at the event due to the United States federal government shutdown of 2013.